kyma-project/kyma/docs/service-catalog/03-01-provisioning.md

 Binding is a process of connecting a ServiceInstance and an application.
 The binding process consists of two parts:

-- Create a ServiceBinding.
+- User creates a ServiceBinding.
 When you create a ServiceBinding, the Service Catalog creates a Secret with credentials needed to access the application.
-- Create a ServiceBindingUsage.
+- User creates a ServiceBindingUsage.
 After creating this custom resource, ServiceBindingUsage uses the [PodPreset](https://kubernetes.io/docs/concepts/workloads/pods/podpreset/) to inject credentials into the application, which allows you to consume the service.

 ![Binding](./assets/binding.svg)